yaronassa/cucumber-js-boilerplate/technical_readme.md

 **Please note** - The meta-test infrastructure is only loaded when the `config/testConfig.js` configuration file is loaded.
 It's not part of the regular infrastructure run lifecycle.

+You can read about the Meta-Test framework in detail in the [meta-test readme](metaTest_readme.md).

 ## Run lifecycle

 When a regular test suite runs, i.e. when launching `./testRunner.js`, the following sequence is executed (directories may change if the relevant configuration options are overridden):